phubui27/Prethesis-project/README.md

-# Pre-Thesis: Predicting Student Academic Performance Using Machine Learning
+# Pre-Thesis: Predicting Student Academic Performance Using Data Mining Approaches

 This repository implements and extends the experiments from the Springer paper
 **"Predicting Student Academic Performance Using Machine Learning Techniques" (2025)**.